ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-1-arraylist-basics.rst

 Declaring and Creating ArrayLists
 ----------------------------------

-To declare a ArrayList use ``ArrayList<Type> name``  Change the *Type* to be whatever type of objects you want to store in the ArrayList like ``String`` to hold strings as shown in the code below.
+To declare a ArrayList use ``ArrayList<Type> name``  Change the *Type* to be whatever type of objects you want to store in the ArrayList, for example ``String`` as shown in the code below.
 You don't have to specify the **generic type** ``<Type>``, since it will default to ``Object``, but it is good practice to specify it to restrict what you allow in your ArrayList.
 The generic type ArrayList<Type> is preferred over ArrayList because it allows the compiler to find errors that would otherwise be found at run-time.

 .. code-block:: java